adam-pheedloop/Map-Editor/README.md

 Interactive map editor and viewer for PheedLoop events.
 Standalone package built with Konva.js + React + TypeScript — will be consumed by raichu (editor) and Charmander (viewer) once integrated.

-See [.planning/EventMaps-Redevelopment-Reference.md](.planning/EventMaps-Redevelopment-Reference.md) for the full project context and architecture decisions.

 ## Quick Start

 ```bash